Program Overview

 - Students must complete the Goals Analysis plan within the set timeframe during the first two terms of the program.

 - Students must progress toward degree completion in four years or less, as per their Goals Analysis plan.
-If additional time is required to complete the degree, it is a student's responsibility to contact in writing (email communication is sufficient) their faculty adviser and their MPH Academic Coordinator to request an extension beyond the four-year limit.
-An extension request should be submitted to their faculty adviser and their MPH Academic Coordinator at least one term prior to the end of the 4-year limit.
+If additional time is required to complete the degree, it is a student's responsibility to contact in writing (email communication is sufficient) their academic network adviser and their MPH Academic Coordinator at least one term prior to the end of the 4-year limit.
+If no extension has been requested before the four-year limit, a registration hold will be placed on the student's account.
+No further course registration will be allowed until the extension request is submitted and approved.

 - Students may not accrue more than 9 credits of “incomplete” coursework at any given time.
 Students exceeding this limit must immediately contact their faculty adviser and their MPH Academic Coordinator in writing (email communication is sufficient) to discuss their academic situation.
 Students may not be permitted to register for subsequent terms until the incompletes have been resolved.